pond/dnd/party_ripa/journals/campaign_7/act_2/part_4.md

 OK, so, the Hadozi say they'll come with us to where the helm takes us.
 They want *some* assurance!
 Some kind of exchange - something to guarantee we won't just leave them stranded. *Then* they'll agree to 50:50 between their group and ours.
 Arturo makes up something about needing a totem to get back places...
 28 deception...
 They shake on it.
 But we *must* give them the idol and we'll get the sword back, so we can return it to the Githyanki.
 We have to wait for that until ready for departure, to ensure nobody cheats.

 Meanwhile, Penny is talking to the Githyanki.
 He can't help with navigation, it'd be more physical stuff; but she should talk to a navigator.
 She seeks out the Arrow navigator and they explain as best they can that the understanding of location and relative position just sort of "happens".
-It'll be enough to visit with the helm and come back, then describe what we _understood_ inately.
+It'll be enough to visit with the helm and come back, then describe what we _understood_ innately.

 Later, we all regroup.
 Penny learns about the deal.
 She's concerned about that; now it's "god first, ship next".
 And time spent "protecting" the Hadozi.
 We'll have to be very careful with teleport charges.
 Thorin argues that he wants to use the necklace first anyway, as the idol has been separated from the god for years; certainly not within 6 months.
 Well that's OK, but - we'll have to make sure the Hadozi don't freak out when we land on the deck of the cutthroats!